{{ summaryTitle }}

 Distractor

-An extra target-bank item that appears in challenge mode but is not the correct answer to any prompt row.
+An extra target-bank choice that is not the correct answer for any prompt row.

 References: